cp3fr/Quadrotor-Control/README.md

-# Flying Car Nanodegree - Project: Control of a 3D Quadrotor #
+# Flying Car Nanodegree - Project 3: Control of a 3D Quadrotor #

 This is the readme for the C++ project.